matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

-**Learning PD with Instrument Maker**
+**Draft manual: Learning PD with Instrument Maker**

 Charles Matthews 2020

-Incorporating contributions from Robyn Steward, Houda Jawhar, Ann-Louise Davidson, Gift Tshuma, and with thanks to countless others (for now, you know who you are…)
+Incorporating contributions from Robyn Steward, Houda Jawhar, Ann-Louise Davidson (#MilieuxMake), Gift Tshuma (Blurring the Boundaries), and with thanks to countless others.
+For now, you know who you are…(thank you)...

 # Disclaimer and important info